JonathanGribe/Azure-Active-Directory/01_windows_server_project_setup.md

 # Section 3: Install DHCP Role
 # Install the DHCP Server role on Windows Server 2025

-This walkthrough describes how to install the Dynamic Host Configuration Protocol (DHCP) Server role on Windows Server 2025.
-The DHCP Server role enables your server to automatically assign IP addresses and network configuration settings to client devices on your network.

-## Prerequisites

-Before you begin, verify that:

-- You have administrative credentials for the server.
-- The server has a static IP address configured.
-- You have network connectivity.

-## Install the DHCP Server role

 1. Open Server Manager.

    - Select **Start**, and then select **Server Manager**.